Maury Yeston: Musical theatre career

 In 1978, at the O'Neill Conference, Yeston and director Howard Ashman held a staged reading of Nine.
 Unbeknownst to him, Katharine Hepburn was in the audience, and after seeing it and liking it, she wrote to Fellini saying she had seen a wonderful show based on his movie.
 When Yeston went to ask permission to make the show a musical, Fellini told him he already received a letter from Hepburn and gave him permission.
-Playwright Mario Fratti had written the book, but the producers and director Tommy Tune eventually decided his script did not work, and brought in Arthur Kopit in 1981 to write an entirely new book.
+Mario Fratti had written the book, but the producers and director Tommy Tune decided his script did not work and brought in Arthur Kopit in 1981 to write a new book.
 The show originally had male and female parts, but Yeston was not satisfied with the men auditioning, except Raul Julia.
 They had liked a lot of the women who had auditioned, so Tune suggested casting them all.
 Yeston began work on choral arrangements for 24 women.
-And since he had so many women, Yeston thought, instead of having the band play the overture, have all the women sing it.
-Once Liliane Montevecchi joined the cast, Yeston was so impressed with her voice he wrote Folies Bergere just for her.
-He also expanded Call From The Vatican for Anita Morris once he discovered she could sing a high C.
+Yeston decided that, instead of having the band play the overture, he would have all the women sing it.
+Once Liliane Montevecchi joined the cast, Yeston was so impressed with her voice that he wrote Folies Bergere just for her.
+He also expanded Call from the Vatican for Anita Morris once he discovered she could sing a high C.